werbenhu/registry/README.md

      -advertise="172.16.3.3:9801"
 ```

-Note: If there is a firewall, make sure to open both TCP and UDP ports.
+Note: If there is a firewall, make sure to open both TCP and UDP on advertise ports.

 ## Register services